-Bottled teas can be said as more convenient than fresh-brewing (and more delicious?), but is the benefit is far greater as well?
+Bottled teas can be said to be more convenient than fresh-brewing (and more delicious?) teas, but is the benefit far greater as well?

-In the past 10 years, there has been a rush of bottled teas that became popular, fueled by the flurry of health benefit studies which have been coming out virtually every week.
+In the past 10 years, there has been a rush of bottled teas, fueled by the flurry of health benefit studies which have been coming out virtually every week.
 However, there is one important question we need to consider: does these benefits also apply to bottled tea?

 According to a study, the answer to both of these questions is a resounding “no.”

 Isn't this a little surprising?
-Actually, most bottled teas on the market has more sugar than anything like the fresh-brewed alternative.
+Actually, most bottled teas on the market have more sugar than anything like the fresh-brewed alternative.

 In fact, most bottle teas only contain less then 10 milligrams of polyphenols – the healthy chemical compounds which give us most of our health benefits – per bottle.